Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \subsubsection{Symplectic-Tropical Curves in the Edge Neighborhood $\fN$}

-Let $\fB$ be a neighborhood of an edge union associated cuts of an ATBD, as illustrated in Figure \ref{fig:CornATBD}.
+Let $\fB$ be a neighborhood of an edge in an ATBD, containing its associated cuts, as illustrated in Figure \ref{fig:CornATBD}.
 Let $\fN$ denote the preimage of $\fB$ in $X$.
 By studying the combinatorics of the ATF, we show that we can construct a symplectic-tropical curve (Definition \ref{dfn:Symp_comp_graph}) inside $\fB$, and by Theorem \ref{prp:symp_trop}, there is a corresponding symplectic curve in $\fN$.
 These symplectic curves will have the same intersection with the anti-canonical divisor as the rational curves highlighted in Figure \ref{fig:IntroTable}.
 Their homology classes can differ from the rational curves listed in $\SH$ (Figure \ref{fig:IntroTable}), by the classes of the Lagrangian spheres projecting in between two nodes inside $\fN$.
 In order to obtain them in the desired homology class, we will need to modify our curves in the pre-image of the neighborhood of the cuts, containing the Lagrangian spheres.
-This second correction is done in the next Subsection \ref{subsec:def_symptrop_curves}.
+This correction is done in the next Subsection \ref{subsec:def_symptrop_curves}.

 The collapsing cycle corresponding to the node associated with the cut $(l,q)$, respectively $(m,r)$, is represented by the orthogonal vector $(q,-l)$, respectively $(-r, m)$.
-Consistent with Definition \ref{dfn:Symp_comp_graph} (vii), consider a symplectic-tropical curve with: one interior vertex; one leaf going towards one of the nodes with $(q,-l)$ collapsing cycle, with multiplicity $r$; another going towards one of the nodes with $(-r, m)$ collapsing cycle, with multiplicity $q$; and the third going towards the bottom edge, with multiplicity $\frac{Gp}{n_2n_3}$.
+Consistent with Definition \ref{dfn:Symp_comp_graph} (vii), consider a symplectic-tropical curve with: one interior vertex; one leaf going towards one of the nodes with $(q,-l)$ collapsing cycle, with multiplicity $r$; another leaf going towards one of the nodes with $(-r, m)$ collapsing cycle, with multiplicity $q$; and the third going towards the bottom edge, with multiplicity $\frac{Gp}{n_2n_3}$.

 These choices satisfy the balancing condition \eqref{eq:BalCond} of Definition \ref{dfn:Symp_comp_graph} (ix), since from \eqref{eq:lm}:

 Hence we get a symplectic-tropical curve in $\fN$ by Theorem \ref{prp:symp_trop}.